haaakon/Command-line-journeyman/README.md

-cat      - show content of a file                      ex: cat hello.txt less     - show content a part at a time with scroll   ex: less hello.txt tail     - show last part of a file                    ex: tail test.log kill     - send a process a signal                     ex: kill INT 8133 sudo     - run a command as root                       ex: sudo gem install grep     - search for a string in a file               ex: grep -i "saturn" planets.txt ifconfig - view or config network interface            ex: ifconfig -a
+cat      - show content of a file                      ex: cat hello.txt less     - show content a part at a time with scroll   ex: less hello.txt tail     - show last part of a file                    ex: tail test.log kill     - send a process a signal                     ex: kill -INT 8133 sudo     - run a command as root                       ex: sudo gem install grep     - search for a string in a file               ex: grep -i "saturn" planets.txt ifconfig - view or config network interface            ex: ifconfig -a